 Our full exhibition programme, including our public artworks, is now closed.
 Visitors can still enjoy groundbreaking art in person at FACT and Bluecoat until August & September.

-Larry Achiampong presents a series of Pan-African flags on buildings and streets across Liverpool city centre.
+Larry Achiampong presented a series of Pan-African flags on buildings and streets across Liverpool city centre.
 Featuring 54 stars that represent the 54 countries of Africa, the flags evoke solidarity and collective empathy – while some of their locations speak to Liverpool’s connection with the enslavement of West Africans as part of the transatlantic slave trade.
 The colours of the flags reflect Pan-African symbolism: green, black and red represent, respectively, Africa’s land, people and the struggles the continent has endured, while yellow-gold represents a new dawn and prosperity.
 Achiampong has configured these colours into forms that are suggestive of community, motion and the human figure in ascension.
-For Liverpool Biennial 2021, four of the artist’s flags from his original series will be shown – Ascension, Community, Motion and Squadron – as well as four new flag designs – Dualities, Bringers of Life, Mothership and What I Hear I Keep.
+For Liverpool Biennial 2021, four of the artist’s flags from his original series were shown – Ascension, Community, Motion and Squadron – as well as four new flag designs – Dualities, Bringers of Life, Mothership and What I Hear I Keep.